Logan Misuraca: Personal life

-When Misuraca was only 18 months old, she began her career in dancing.
+When Misuraca was only eighteenth months old, she began her career in dancing.
 She grew up dancing and competing in dance competitions, winning multiple titles and awards.
 She was a member of the Lake Mary Marionettes, a National Championship Dance Team, in high school.
 After she graduated high school, she began working as a dance instructor, and choreographing for her local area.

 In preparation for the 2023 ARCA Menards season, Misuraca created 1inaMillion.life to benefit mental health awareness.
 Her 2023 paint scheme will include pictures of fans who purchase "blocks" for $1 with a portion of proceeds benefiting mental health charities.

+Outside of racing, Misuraca is also a driving instructor at Daytona International Speedway for the NASCAR Fan Experience.
+She currently attends the University of Central Florida, studying in aerospace engineering.

 Motorsports career results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)